-Submits a type definition that that represents a domain met represent objects like a Hive con. ta model.
-This method can Response Body element: (custom)
+Submits a type definition that corresponds to a type that represents a domain meta model.
+This method can represent objects like a Hive database, Hive table, and so on.
+Response Body element: (custom)

 media typ media types: application/json

-GET Fetches a list of trait type names that are registered in the type system.
+GET Fetches a list of trait type names that are registered in t type system.

-Parameters name name description type defau
+Parameters name description type default

 type The name of the enumerator query all

-.atlas.type Types.Type(
+org.apache pesystem. peCategory.

 Typically, this can be one of:

 all, TRAIT, CLASS, ENUM, STRUCT.

-Response Body element: (custom)
+Response Body element: element: (custom)

 media typ media types: application/json

-The entity The entity names response pa ayload represented as JSON.
+The entity The entity names response payload represented as JSO